-Mr. Siddiqi advises a broad range of corporate and individual clients in today’s business world.
-As a litigator, Mr. Siddiqi represents clients in complex commercial disputes involving breaches of contract, consumer and healthcare fraud, e-fraud, chancery and equity issues, insurance coverage and defense, real estate development, employment, restrictive covenants, business torts, corporate governance issues, whistle-blowing, breaches of fiduciary duty, eminent domain, public bidding, public contracts, and the acquisition or sale of a business.
-He also handles state and federal court and before arbitration panels.
+Mr. Siddiqi provides counsel to corporate and individual clients on business matters including litigation.
+For example, Mr. Siddiqi represents clients in complex commercial disputes involving breaches of contract, business torts, fraud, consumer and healthcare fraud, e-fraud, chancery and equity issues, insurance coverage and defense, real estate development, employment, restrictive covenants, corporate governance issues, employment litigation, whistle-blowing, breaches of fiduciary duty, eminent domain, public bidding, public contracts, and the acquisition or sale of a business.
+He regularly appears in state and federal court and before arbitration panels.
 Mr. Siddiqi also handles appeals and has extensive appellate brief-writing experience as a member of the firm’s appellate practice team.

-On corporate and business matters, Mr. Siddiqi helps clients seeking advice on corporate governance and compliance issues and on general business matters, including best practices, dispute resolution, and international transactions.
-Mr. Siddiqi is also adept at negotiating and drafting a broad range of contracts, including employment and partnership agreements, memoranda of understanding, angel investor and other capital infusion agreements, business and partnership transactions, e-commerce agreements, leases of real estate and equipment, charitable and tax-deductible donations, and other business documents.
+On corporate and business matters, Mr. Siddiqi assists clients seeking advice on corporate governance and compliance issues and on general business matters, including best practices, dispute resolution, insurance coverage, and international transactions.
 He also serves as counsel to non-profit religious and school organizations for their basic business, employment, and legal needs.

-As a member of the firm’s criminal defense and government investigations practice group, Mr. Siddiqi represents clients facing government investigations, FBI inquiries, accusations of white-collar criminal activity, corporate compliance inquiries and investigations, forfeiture actions, and sentencing.
+Mr. Siddiqi also represents clients facing government investigations, FBI inquiries, accusations of white-collar criminal activity, corporate compliance inquiries and investigations, forfeiture actions, and sentencing.

 Mr. Siddiqi serves on the Editorial Board of New Jersey Lawyer, the Magazine.
 He is a member of the New Jersey State Bar Association (NJSBA) and its Federal Practice and Procedure Section, and is also a member of the New York State Bar Association (NYSBA) and its Commercial and Federal Litigation Section and Corporate Counsel Section.
-He is also a member of the American Bar Association (ABA), and serves as a member of the ABA’s Advisory Panel and previously served as the vice chair of the Litigation Section of the ABA Young Lawyers Division in 2007-2008.
+He is also a member of the American Bar Association (ABA), and previously served as the vice chair of the Litigation Section of the ABA Young Lawyers Division in 2007-2008.
 He is also a member of the Association of Criminal Defense Lawyers-New Jersey and the Asian Pacific Lawyers Association of New Jersey.

 Mr. Siddiqi has also served as an officer and board member of several specialty bar associations in New Jersey and New York.
-For example, Mr. Siddiqi is the President and co-founder of the New Jersey Muslim Lawyers Association (NJMLA) and served as an officer and board member since its founding in 2008.
+For example, Mr. Siddiqi is a co-founder of the New Jersey Muslim Lawyers Association (NJMLA) and served as an officer and board member since its founding in 2008.
 He is also a co-founder of the Muslim Bar Association of New York (MuBANY) and served as Vice President for three years and as a board member for two years.
 Through NJMLA and MuBANY, Mr. Siddiqi has assisted civil rights and community organizations in addressing issues affecting Muslim Americans.
-He also serves on the Advisory Board for the National Muslim Law Students Association (NMLSA) and provides guidance as a Trusted Advisor for Muslim Advocates and on the Revitalization Committee for the National Association of Muslim Lawyers.
-(Mr. Siddiqi’s proposal to emulate the NJSBA’s bylaw and organizational structure are in the process of being adopted by the Revitalization Committee.)
 Mr. Siddiqi also served as a Vice President for the South Asian Bar Association of New Jersey from 2006-2008.